-EasyJet today confirmed mounting speculation that chief executive Carolyn McCall is to stand down to become the boss of ITV.
+EasyJet confirmed chief executive Carolyn McCall will stand down at the end of this year to become head of the UK commercial TV station ITV.

-McCall said: “This was a really difficult decision for me to make.
+Referring to her decision to leave easyJet, McCall said: “This was a really difficult decision.
 I have had an amazing seven years at easyJet, I am so proud of what the airline and its people have achieved in that period.

 “After seven years, the opportunity from ITV felt like the right one to take.
 It is a fantastic company in a dynamic and stimulating sector.